Permian-Global-Research/vrtility/README.md

 ## Using on-disk rasters

-We can also use on-disk raster files too, as shown here with this example dataset - note that the inputs have multiple spatial reference systems and therefore we need to warp them (as in the above example) before stacking.
-If your images are all in the same CRS, you might save a lot of time by warping only once in `vrt_compute`.
+We can also use on-disk raster files (or indeed urls) too, as shown here with this example dataset - note that the inputs have multiple spatial reference systems and therefore we need to warp them (as in the above example) before “stacking”.
 We can plot these `vrt_{x}` objects using `plot()` but note that for very large rasters, where we are computing pixel functions, this can be slow and we are better off using `vrt_compute` to write to disk and then plotting the output.

+In this example, we create a `medoid` composite from the warped collection.
+Using medoid or other multi-band pixel (e.g. `geomedian`) functions can be extremely powerful but requires more compute power/time than band-wise pixel functions.

 ``` r
 s2files <- fs::dir_ls(system.file("s2-data", package = "vrtility"))[1:4]